Shifts & Calendars

 A production shift refers to a scheduled period of time during which a manufacturing or production facility operates.
 A typical production shift may last between six to twelve hours.
 Production shifts are often structured around specific products, processes, or customer demand, and are typically organised around a fixed schedule that covers a 24-hour period, with multiple shifts covering different times of day.

-In Tillit, a shift refers to a specific period of time during which workers are scheduled to perform a particular set of tasks.
+In TilliT, a shift refers to a specific period of time during which workers are scheduled to perform a particular set of tasks.

 For example: A morning shift that runs from 8:00 am to 12:00 pm with a 15-minute break, followed by an afternoon shift that runs from 1:00 pm to 5:00 pm with a 15-minute break.